-For SEO to succeed in the United Arab Emirates, you need to speak the right language – and that’s not always Arabic.
-Learn which language you should use to reach your target audience.
+For SEO in the UAE to succeed, you need to speak the right language – and that’s not always Arabic.
+We explain which language you should use to reach your target audience.

 There are more than twice as many Indians in the United Arab Emirates than Emirati.